rezor-coder/rezor-app-frontend/README.md

 * Gradle (use Homebrew to install) - guide [here](https://formulae.brew.sh/formula/gradle)

 ## Setup
+1. Clone the repository: `git clone https://github.com/your-username/SaitaPro-backend.git`

-1. Install nvm
+2. Install nvm
-2. Run `nvm use` at the base of this repository
+3. Run `nvm use` at the base of this repository
-3. Run `npm install` to install the dependencies
+4. Run `npm install` to install the dependencies

 ### iOS